carpentries/community-engagement/glossary.md

 #### Welcome Session

-a special type of Community Discussion Session to welcome new members of the community to our organisation; the agenda includes time for networking, covers ways to engage with our organisation, and includes announcements and upcoming opportunities; it also supports onboarding for those who recently completed Instructor training and onboarding for new member organisations
+a special type of Community Discussion Session to welcome new members of the community to our organisation; the agenda includes time for networking, covers ways to engage with our organisation, and includes announcements and upcoming opportunities, and also supports onboarding for those who recently completed Instructor training

 #### Workbench